syncfusion-content/blazor-docs/blazor/common/state-persistance.md

 The Syncfusion Blazor library supports persisting a component's state across page refreshes or navigation.
 To enable this feature, set the `EnablePersistence` property to `true` to the required component.
 This will store the component's state in the browser’s `localStorage` object on-page `unload` event.
 For example, persistence has been enabled to the grid component in the following code.

-> **Note:** The state of a component will be retained during navigation or refreshment based on the ID.
+> The state of a component will be retained during navigation or refreshment based on the ID.
 Make sure to set an ID for the component to store the component's state in the browser.

 ```csharp
 @using Syncfusion.Blazor.Grids